Yordan Alvarez Player Props: Astros vs. Twins

 Yordan Alvarez At The Plate

-- Alvarez has a double, two home runs and two walks while batting .348.
+- Alvarez has a double, two home runs and four walks while hitting .320.

-- Among qualifying hitters in baseball, he ranks 42nd in batting average, 49th in on-base percentage, and 28th in slugging.
+- Among qualifying batters, he ranks 58th in batting average, while his on-base percentage ranks 41st and he is 33rd in slugging.

-- Alvarez is batting .350 with one homer during his last outings and is on a six-game hitting streak.

-- Alvarez has gotten a hit in all six games this season, with more than one hit once.
+- Alvarez has had a base hit in six of seven games this year, and multiple hits once.

-- In six games played this year, he has homered in two of them.
+- In seven games played this season, he has gone deep in two of them.

-- Alvarez has driven in a run in five games this year (83.3%), including two games with multiple runs batted in.
+- In five games this season (71.4%), Alvarez has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in three of six games (50.0%), including multiple runs twice.
+- In three games this season (42.9%), he has scored, including multiple runs twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.